Iran has acquired the necessary know-how to turn its ultra-heavy oil to light oil, Iranian Deputy Oil Minister Mohammad

-After the UN Security Council ratified a sanctions resolution against Iran on June 9, 2010, the US Senate passed a legislation to expand sanctions on foreign companies that invest in Iran's energy sector and those foreign companies that sell refined petroleum to Iran or help develop its refining capacity.
+UN Security Council ratified a sanctions resolution against Iran on June 9, 2010, the US Senate passed a legislation to expand sanctions on foreign companies that invest in Iran's energy sector and those foreign companies that sell refined petroleum to Iran or help develop its refining capacity.

 The bill, which later received the approval of the House of Representatives, said companies that continue to sell gasoline and other refined oil products to Iran would be banned from receiving Energy Department contracts to deliver crude to the US Strategic Petroleum Reserve.
-The bill was then signed into law by US President Barack Obama.
+The bill was then signed into law by US President

 But Iran's self-sufficiency in gasoline production made Washington's plots fall flat.
 Iran boosted gasoline production so much that in September 2010, the country exported its first gasoline consignment to the foreign markets.